 Possible Solution #5: Give Up And Use Ethernet

-In the end, nothing was working – and I prefer Ethernet anyway.
-So I decided to shell out a massive £15 on an 8-port network switch:
+In the end, nothing was working – my Ring Alarm system was still showing offline.
+Since I prefer Ethernet anyway, so I decided to shell out a massive £15 on an 8-port network switch:

 I then just re-connected the Base Station back via Ethernet: the Base Station connected to the network switch, which then connected to the router.